paranoid2droid/portfolio/_posts/2019-10-30-paranoidchorus.md

 <a href="https://youtu.be/ECDHRS1kips" target="_blank" class="image featured"><img src="../../../img/paranoidchorus.png" alt="ParanoidChrous" /></a>

-An effect you can use either as a plug-in or a standalone application.
-Knobs on the top-left are basically parameters you can modify on a delay/chorus/flanger effect.
-In "mood" selection you can control the level of modulating, and in "mode" selection you can choose different oscillators.
-Plus, the "mod" slider works as a powerful magic booster for the LFO, generating awesome sounds from whatever input.
+A delay-based audio effect that you can run either as a plug-in or a standalone application.
+Knobs on the top-left are the basic parameters you can play with in a delay/chorus/flanger effect.
+In "mood" selection you can control the level of modulating, and in "mode" selection you can choose different oscillators for modulation.
+Plus, the "mod" slider works as a powerful magic booster for the LFO, generating new awesome sounds by high frequency modulation.

 <h4 align="center">Video Demo</h4>